 730 multiple vitamins

 They suggest adding 6 lbs of dried yeast and 6 lbs of shortening and this should be enough to sustain 2 people for a year.
-For every 2 people you have in your family add $5 more and double or triple the amount of whatever you are buying that week.

 By Christi from Paducah, KY

 Editor's Note: I searched and there is another version of this.
 Prices may be a lot higher for some items now (I know that honey costs a lot more.)